 The applicant has included a conditions of approval checklist in their Narrative (Exhibit E) and describe how or when those conditions are to be met.
 The materials submitted are used in conjunction with the applicant's preliminary PUD plan as the materials seek to meet the requirements of prior conditions of approval.
+Again, the applicants submitted new materials in December with the intent to meet most of the proposed conditions that were shown in Resolution PC 21 28 PUD 01 & AR 21 21 SIR 14 dated December 14, 2021.

-Conditions from Resolution 20 07 PUD 01 and PC 20 08 SUB 01 related to submission of the final plat or to be met prior to the permitting processes are generally, unless linked with another required document, not included in these findings.
+Conditions from the preliminary PUD and tentative plan approval, Resolution 20 07 PUD 01 and PC 20 08 SUB 01 that are related to final plat application submittal or to be met prior to the permitting processes are generally, unless linked with another required document, not included in these findings.
 These include Conditions 5, 7, 8, 8a, 10, 13, 16, 18, 21, 29 and 33.
-Those associated with the permitting/construction process include Conditions 3, 6, 7, 8, and 10.
+Conditions associated with the permitting/construction process include Conditions 3, 6, 7, 8, and 10.
 Conditions 1 and 2 are standard, although the applicant did fulfill the requirements of Condition 2 by submitting their Agreement of Acceptance to staff.
+Of the conditions placed on the applicant through Resolution No. 28, Series 2021, Condition 1.a. requires the applicant to recalculate the net density to exclude the area proposed for dedication of public facilities within easements.
+A recalculation of net density has not been submitted and the condition shall be met.
+[Condition 15]